mohakhan03uk/terraform/HCPTerraformVariables.md

 ### **2. Variable Sets**
 Collections of variables that can be applied to multiple workspaces—or even globally across all workspaces in an organization.
+Variable sets are constrained to a single organization.
+You can't create variable sets that can be used across multiple HCP Terraform organizations.
 - Scope:
   - **Organization-wide**
   - **Project-specific**